jrdavismaine/wdio-v5-upgrade-helper-service/README.md

 # :no_entry: Deprecated February 2021
 I would strongly suggest upgrading to the latest version of [WebdriverIO](https://github.com/webdriverio/webdriverio).
+New functionality will no longer be added to this repo, the only changes will be bugfixes.
 Cheers, thank you for your support!

 # wdio-v5-upgrade-helper-service
 This plugin will allow developers to upgrade to WebdriverIO versions 5 and 6 without having to change all of the renamed v4 commands in their codebase.